Healthy Homes Assessment Takapuwahia

 What We Do

-As building inspectors we are experts in all aspects of specialist house Inspections.
-We are there to ensure that you make the best choice when it comes to buying your next home.
+As building inspectors, we deal with all the elements of specialist home inspects.
+We are here to ensure that you make the correct decision when buying your next home.

-We consider your investment to be a serious one We conduct detailed examinations to ensure you don’t be faced with any costly or unexpected surprise costs, meaning you can relax and focus on the enjoyable aspects of purchasing or owning an home.
+We value your money We will conduct comprehensive examinations to ensure you don’t receive any expensive or unwelcome unpleasant surprises, so you are able to relax and focus on the enjoyable aspects of owning or purchasing the home.

-We specialise in a range of solutions to make sure that you are completely informed of the condition of any property you could be looking to purchase or sell as well as additional solutions.
+We offer a wide range of services to make sure that you are fully aware of the state of any property that you might be contemplating buying or selling in addition to other solutions.

-We not only work with you but we also work with some big clients like local councils, banks, and insurance companies.
-Evidently , they appreciate the peace of mind provided, by the data contained included in our reports on building inspections.
+We don’t just cooperate with you, we also have large clients including the local authorities, banks and insurance firms.
+They clearly like this peace of mind provided, by the data contained that we provide in our reports of building inspections.

 • Pre Purchase & Pre Sale Reports